svard/hello_phoenix/README.md

 To start your Phoenix app:

+  * An existing installation of Elm 0.16 is required
   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 It is required to put